BarthPaleologue/AlgogameSolver/README.md

 You should see the number of tested programs in the console.
 The solver will run until all the programs have been tested or until you stop it with `Ctrl+c`.

+Note that the solver will automatically save its state when you stop it.
+When you restart it, it will start from where it left off.
+This is useful if you want to stop the solver for a while and come back to it later.

 ## More on editing `level_specifics.c`

 ### Don't forget this